fkaduk/kobodeck/README.md

 - The run script does not inhibit device sleep — if the Kobo sleeps during a long sync, downloads may be interrupted

-## TODO

-- why is kobodeck.toml now hidden in pwd, but not in adds?
-- same with the log. really needs to be hidden? isnt everything in .adds hidden?